Skip to content

 Service and API Consistency

-Key services APIs should be available and consistent between Azure Stack and Azure native.
+Key services APIs should be available and consistent between Azure Local and Azure cloud.
 Any potential gaps or differences should be noted and mitigated.
-Not all Azure services are available in Azure Stack, so businesses need to account for and plan for these gaps.
+Not all Azure services are available in Azure Local, so businesses need to account for and plan for these gaps.

 For example, both environments support load balancing.
-However, Azure native offers additional advanced features that can’t be found in Azure Stack.
-If an application your organization relies on requires load balancing, you need to confirm that the basic load-balancing features in Azure Stack meet your needs.
+However, Azure native offers additional advanced features that can’t be found in Azure Local.
+If an application your organization relies on requires load balancing, you need to confirm that the basic load-balancing features in Azure Local meet your needs.
 For more advanced features, businesses may have to implement custom solutions or keep certain workloads on Azure native.

 Security, Compliance, and Governance

-The security framework you employ must span both Azure Stack and Azure native.
+The security framework you employ must span both Azure Local and Azure native.
 Consider what you need for encryption, threat detection, and incident response.
 This framework should include:

 • Data encryption with key management and industry-standard practices